nautobot/nautobot-app-golden-config/docs/user/app_feature_config_to_push.md

 There are two different ways to customize the default behavior of `get_config_postprocessing` method:

-- `config_postprocessing_callable`: is the list of **available methods** for processing the intended configuration.
+- `config_postprocessing_callables`: is the list of **available methods** for processing the intended configuration.
 It contains some default implemented methods, currently `render_secrets`.
 But it could be extended via configuration options (see next section).
 - `config_postprocessing_subscribed`: is the list of **methods names** (strings) that define the **order** in the processing chain.
-The defined methods MUST exist in the `config_postprocessing_callable` list.
+The defined methods MUST exist in the `config_postprocessing_callables` list.
 This list can be customized via configuration options, and eventually, it could be extended to accept HTTP query parameters.

 ## Existing Default Processors